MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

    This step migrates data from on-premises to online.
 It starts when you run the **Run data replication** assisted setup guide in [!INCLUDE [prod_short](../includes/prod_short.md)] online.
 At the end of the process, you have a copy of the on-premises data in the relevant [!INCLUDE [prod_short](../includes/prod_short.md)] online environment.

    At this point in the process, you can verify whether the migration went well or not, fix any problems, and rerun the replication multiple times if you want to.
-Once the data has been replicated to the sandbox environment, you can use the troubleshooting tools in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)].
+Once the data replicates to the sandbox environment, you can use the troubleshooting tools in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)].

    To get started, go to [Replicate data](migration-data-replication.md).